City-wide Drive-by Thermal Scans can show which buildings are lacking insulation.

 • Has three grown children and three grandchildren, who are front and center in her work for climate justice.

-• David Oliver, Board Member
+• Mike Jacobs, Board Member

-• Jason Taylor, Board Member
+• Jason Taylor, Clerk

 • Hast taught weatherization since 2008, including at the Green Jobs Academy, the ABCD Weatherization Lab in Mattapan, LISC’s Bridge to Green Jobs, and at Roxbury Community College.